MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 tell us where the **load limit** will be.

 --
-But it can't: load can be infinite, utilization ranges 0-1.
+But it can’t: load can be infinite, utilization ranges 0-1.

 .col[
-Plus it's impractical:
+Plus it’s impractical:
 * The “hockey stick” queueing curve is hard to use
-* The "knee" is unintuitive
+* The “knee” is unintuitive
 ]

 .col[